-- 1. Intelligence in Korea failed to predict the enemy's June 25 D-day - 2.
-Technical intelligence in Washington failed to give the military advisers in Korea a true pic-ture of the Russian T-34 tanks.
-The failure of Weshington used so successfully in the first month of the war.
+1. Intelligence in Korea failed to predict the enemy's June 25 D-day.

+2. Technical intelligence in Washington failed to give the military advisers in Korea a true picture of the Russian T-34 tanks used so successfully in the first month of the war.